leaonline/factories/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 ![GitHub](https://img.shields.io/github/license/leaonline/factories)

 Provides an easy way to create Meteor Collections, Methods, Publications using factory methods.

 ## History

-- 1.2.0
+##### 1.2.0

 - reorganized package structure
 - code splitting for server and client
 - updated `ostrio:files` to 1.14.1
+- remove dependency to `leaonline:errors`

 ## How to use this package